Loader gif

 If you are a taxpayer who makes quarterly estimated tax payments to the Internal Revenue Service (IRS), you probably determine how much you should pay each quarter at the beginning of the year.
 You may have even used TaxAct® to estimate your tax payments and print vouchers.

-However, as a self-employed person, small business owner, freelancer, or independent contractor, your income and expenses during the year may not always turn out exactly as planned.
+However, as a self-employed person, owner, freelancer, or independent contractor, your and expenses during the year may not always turn out exactly as planned.
 You may be having an unexpected banner year and need to increase your quarterly payments, or maybe your business is taking longer to get up to speed than you hoped, and you may not need to pay as much as you thought.

 Let’s look at how you can adjust your self-employed estimated tax payments to prevent underpaying or overpaying your income tax and self-employment tax during the year.